Islam and music: Varieties of opinion

 Imam al-Ghazali, reported several hadith and came to the conclusion that music in and of itself is permitted, saying: "All these Ahadith are reported by al-Bukhari and singing and playing are not haram."
 He also references a narration from Khidr, wherein a favorable opinion of music is expressed.
+In the Iḥyāʾ ʿUlūm al-Dīn, al-Ghazālī includes an anecdote attributed to a meeting with al-Khiḍr, in which Khiḍr is asked about samāʿ (listening to music and poetry).
+Khiḍr is reported to have replied that it is ‘a pure draught upon which only the feet of the learned can stand.’
+Al-Ghazālī presents this story as a supportive remark within his broader argument for the permissibility of music under certain conditions, though it is not treated as a Prophetic hadith or legally binding proof.

 According to Hussein Rashid, "contemporary scholars including Shaykh al-Azhar Mahmud Shaltut, Shaykh Yusuf Qaradawi, and Ayatollah Ruhollah Khomeini have all issued legal rulings that audio arts [including music] that do not encourage people to go against the faith are permitted."

-Notable people who are regarded as having believed music is halal include Abu Bakr ibn al-Arabi, Ibn al-Qaisarani, Ibn Sina, Abu Hamid al-Ghazali, Abd al-Ghani al-Nabulsi, Rumi, Ibn Rushd, and Ibn Hazm.

 Yusuf al-Qaradawi in his book "The Lawful and the Prohibited in Islam", states songs/singing is not haram unless: